Women's Pay Inequality: Key 2023 Wage Gap Statistics

 Men comprise the majority of top earners in companies across the country despite the fact that women already take part in the workforce with almost 50%.

-This percentage decreases in even higher income groups, for example in the top 1%, women make up around less than 17%, and in the top 0.1 percent that number drops to 11%.
+This percentage decreases in even higher income groups.
+For example, women account for less than 17% of the top 1% of earners.
+In the top 0.1%, that number drops to 11%.

 Jobs with a pay-gap favoring women